RickSanchezStoic/XAI/README.md

 # README: Explainable AI Library for Binary Classification

 ## Overview
-This library is an Explainable AI (XAI) toolkit designed to provide transparency in machine learning models by generating interpretable explanations for predictions.
-It currently focuses on binary classification tasks, leveraging modularized and functional components to ensure flexibility and scalability.
-As the library evolves, more explainable algorithms will be integrated, making it a comprehensive XAI resource.
+This library helps explain how machine learning models make predictions, focusing on binary classification tasks.
+It uses simple and flexible parts that work together, making it easy to expand in the future with more explanation methods.

-The core functionality is built around LIME (Local Interpretable Model-agnostic Explanations), allowing users to analyze and understand model predictions at a granular level.
-The project structure ensures each component has a distinct role, simplifying integration, testing, and expansion.
-All tasks, from data preparation to model training, evaluation, and explanation generation, are demonstrated in the `main.ipynb` file for clarity and reproducibility.
+The main feature is LIME (Local Interpretable Model-agnostic Explanations), which helps users understand predictions in detail.
+The project is well-organized, with each part handling a specific task.
+The main.ipynb file shows the complete process, from preparing data to training models and creating explanations, making it easy to follow and use.
 ---

 ## Project Structure